MotswetaS/AirBnB_clone/README.md

-This is the initial stage of a student project to build a clone of the AirBnB website.Itimplements a backend interface, or console, to manage program data.
-Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
+This is the initial stage of a student project to build a clone of the AirBnB website.It creates a console, to manage program data.
+The consol,through commands, allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.

 Project Tasks
 Tasks	Files	Description